 The HSBC Gold Mastercard® credit card is a fantastic low interest credit card that rivals some of the top credit cards in that category.
-It comes with 18 months of 0% APR, but a Variable APR of 12.74%, 16.74% or 20.74% will apply after the Introductory Period.
+It comes with 18 months of 0% APR and a Variable APR of 12.99%, 16.99% or 20.99% will apply after the Introductory Period.
 The 0% APR intro period is significantly longer than the standard 12 months you get through the average credit card.
 Note that if you pay off your balance every month you don't need a low interest credit card like the HSBC Gold Mastercard® credit card.
 If that describes you, consider applying for a rewards credit card instead.

 - Benefits & Features

 - How Does the HSBC Gold Mastercard® credit card Compare to Other Credit Cards?

 Review: Our Thoughts On the HSBC Gold Mastercard® credit card